ryanjsims/hd2-lut-editor/README.md

 You can open a DDS or OpenEXR image via the File menu, or if you run the editor from the command-line you may provide a path to an image to open.

 Left click sets the hovered pixel to the current color, and right click selects the hovered pixel's color.
+Ctrl-Z to undo, Ctrl-Shift-Z to redo.

-If the program crashes, there should be a message about what
+If the program crashes, there should be a message about what happened in `lut-editor.log` located in the same directory as `lut-editor.exe`.

 ## Building
 ### Windows